Title 33 – Property

 Article 2 – Creation, Alteration and Termination of Condominiums

-- G. The respective interests of unit owners referred to in subsections D, E and F of this section are as follows:
+I. The respective interests of unit owners referred to in subsections F, G and H of this section are as follows:

-- 1. Except as provided in paragraph 2 of this subsection, the respective interests of unit owners are the fair market values of their units, limited common elements and common element interests immediately before the termination and an additional five percent of that total amount for relocation costs for owner-occupied units.
+1. Except as provided in paragraph 2 of this subsection, the respective interests of unit owners are the fair market values of their units, limited common elements and common element interests immediately before the termination, their pro rata share of any monies in the association’s reserve fund and the operating account and an additional five percent of that total amount for relocation costs.
 An independent appraiser selected by the association shall determine the total fair market values.
 The determination of the independent appraiser shall be distributed to the unit owners and becomes final unless disapproved within sixty days after distribution to the unit owner.
 Any unit owner may obtain a second independent appraisal at the unit owner’s expense and, if the unit owner’s independent appraisal amount differs from the association’s independent appraisal amount by five percent or less, the higher appraisal is final.
-If the total amount of compensation owed as determined by the second appraiser is more than five percent higher than the amount determined by the association’s appraiser, the unit owner shall submit to arbitration at the association’s expense and the arbitration amount is the final sale amount.
-An additional five percent of the final sale amount shall be added for relocation costs for owner-occupied units.
+If the total amount of compensation owed as determined by the second appraiser is more than five percent higher than the amount determined by the association’s appraiser, the unit owner shall submit to arbitration by an arbitrator affiliated with a national arbitration association and under the rules of that association at the association’s expense and the arbitration amount is the final sale amount.
+As part of the arbitration process, the appraisers shall fully disclose their appraisal methodologies and shall disclose any other transaction occurring between the buyer and the sellers.
+An additional five percent of the final sale amount shall be added for relocation costs.

 2. If any unit or any limited common element is destroyed to the extent that an appraisal of the fair market value of the unit or element before destruction cannot be made, the interests of all unit owners are their respective common element interests immediately before the termination.